FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/lena-zavaroni-and-music/1979-04-08-lena-zavaroni-and-guests.md

 subtitle: BBC Television Centre
 description: Believed to be a recording for an episode of Lena Zavaroni and Music.
 post_description: Believed to be a recording for an episode of Lena Zavaroni and Music.
-categories: [BBC Television Centre, Lena Zavaroni and Music, Dougie Squires, OnThisDay8April]
+categories: [Television-BBC Television Centre, Lena Zavaroni and Music, Dougie Squires, OnThisDay8April]
 last_modified_at: 31 March 2026
 onthisdaylink: false
 ---